AlexMocMagic/AlexMocMagic/README.md

 - 🌱 I’m currently learning backend development because I would like to become a full-stack developer one day

-- 🤝 I’m looking to collaborate on little frontend websites or instagram posts so I can grow on social medias
+- 🤝 I’m looking to collaborate on little frontend websites or instagram posts so I can grow on socials

 - 📫 You can reach me on IG (@alex.devweb), on Linkedin (Alex-Mocanu or Wexe) or by sending me an email (alexandrumocanu409@gmail.com)